ValeSayfa/MasterThesis/readme.md

 **STEP3**

-> Import "migration.sql" schema and data into *MySQL*.
+> Import *"migration.sql"* schema and data into *MySQL*.

-The "migration.sql" is a database which contains a table called "contribution".
+The *"migration.sql"* is a database which contains a table called *"contribution"*.
 It includes both schema and data.

 The *XAMPP* contains *phpMyAdmin*, which is a free and open source administration tool for *MySQL*.
-You can click "Admin" button for *MySQL* module in *XAMPP Control Panel*, and use it with a web browser.
+You can click *"Admin"* button for *MySQL* module in *XAMPP Control Panel*, and use it with a web browser.

-In the *phpMyAdmin* page, you can click "Import" section, and choose the local sql file to import the data into MySQL.
+In the *phpMyAdmin* page, you can click *"Import"* section, and choose the local sql file to import the data into MySQL.

 **Coding capability error may encountered during the import process of *phpMyAdmin*, the possible reasons may be:**